 Sometimes art terms can be confusing – some words mean more than one thing, or one product can be called two or three different names.
-A case in point is the words that we use for the materials and methods used to prepare surfaces for painting.
+A case in point is the words, Size, Primer, Gesso and Ground, that we use for the materials and methods used to prepare surfaces for painting.

 Although it is possible to paint in oil or acrylic on an unprimed support, you will find that there are some difficulties with paint handling if you paint directly on raw canvas, paper or wood.
 With acrylic paint, canvas can repel water so the paint beads up and doesn’t flow.
 With oil paint, canvas can soak up oil and produce halos of it around painted areas, or leave the oil paint crumbly and under-bound.
 With either paint, the weave could be more visible or bumpy than you want, or the colour of linen may be too dark; paper can absorb oil or buckle from water because it is too lightweight; wood can absorb paint unevenly in the stripes of the grain or absorption of water can cause it to swell or split.
 So there are treatments for these surfaces that are commonly used to make them easier to paint on.
 By using size to seal the surface followed by a primer, gesso or ground, an artist can create a surface that allows easier, more controlled painting.
 A second consideration is that these treatments also help create a more stable surface so the painting remains unchanged for longer.
 For permanent paintings you should be as concerned with the proper preparation of the foundation layers of the painting that are perhaps not visible (the support, the size and the ground) as with the layers that you do see (the paint, mediums and varnish).